Shakari Connection Home > Bookshelf > British Sporting Firearms Books

 Atkin, Grant And Lang by Don Masters (2005) are the stories of gunmakers Henry Atkin, Stephen Grant and Joseph Lang.
 Also includes Hussey, Grant & Woodward, Lancaster, Watson, Harrison, Beesley, Hellis and Wright.
 A very comprehensive and detailed study.

-One Man's Gun Quest: 50 Years Of Gun Collecting by Peter McManus (2005) is a well-illustrated book with a wealth of detail covering English guns and gun trade.
+One Man's Gun Quest: 50 Years Of Gun Collecting by Peter McManus (2005) is a well-illustrated book with a wealth of detail covering English guns and the gun trade.

 Westley Richards & Co: In Pursuit Of The Best Gun, 1812 - 2012 by Jeremy Musson (2012).
 Westley Richards & Co is the oldest prestige gun-maker and this book was written to commemorate the company's bicentennial.
 It covers the richly illustrated history of this English gun-making company.
-Recent Addition

 Great British Gunmakers: Forsyth And Co.
 Patent Gunmakers 1806 - 1852 by W Keith Neal and David H L Back (1995)